Slammiversary (2022): Pre-show

 The opening match on the Pre-show was for the Impact Digital Media Championship between Rich Swann and Brian Myers.
 Myers was in control with a spear and DDT, but Swann kept kicking out.
 Myers charged for the Roster Cut clothesline.
 Swann met him with kicks then followed with a handspring cutter.
 A 450 splash sealed the deal.
 Swann finally got the championship back in his hands.

 Next was the Reverse Battle Royal.
 In the first stage, participants start on the outside and battle to get into the ring.
 The field included Johnny Swinger, Chris Bey, David Young, Zicky Dice, Shera, Raj Singh, Bhupinder Gujjar, Shark Boy, Shogun, Nate Webb, Aiden Prince, Crazzy Steve, Mike Jackson, Steve Maclin, Chase Stevens, and Slash with Father James Mitchell.
 The participants who advanced to the next stage were Bey, Swinger, Young, Maclin, Stevens, Shark Boy, Gujjar, and Shera.
 In the second stage, the participants seek to eliminate each other by tossing their opponents over the top rope and out of the ring, as in a traditional battle royal.
-Eliminations were Stevens by Shera, Maclin by Bey, Bey by Bey when falling to the floor after hitting a cutter on the apron to eliminate Maclin, Gujjar by Young & Swinger, Shera by Young & Swinger, and Young by Swinger.
+Eliminations were Stevens by Shera, Maclin by Bey, Bey by Bey when falling to the floor after hitting a cutter on the apron to eliminate Maclin, Gujjar by Young and Swinger, Shera by Young and Swinger, and Young by Swinger.
 The final stage between the last two participants is won by pinfall or submission.
 Shark Boy and Swinger were the final participants.
 Swinger tossed Shark Boy over the ropes thinking he won, but was reminded of the rules.
 Swinger warmed up with a muscle pump, then Shark Boy hit him with a Chummer to win.